AndreiSSLK/Proiect_Clasificare_Facultate/README.md

-# Number 5 - classification
+# Hand Writing Reader - classification

-This program is using Machine learning to learn from a dataset with examples of the writen number 5, and will try to recognise other hand writen 5's using a methon named classification.
+This program is using Machine learning to learn from a dataset with examples of hand writen number 5, and will try to recognise other hand writen 5's using classification.